-Digging into the history of psychological science, the Observer has retrieved classic interviews with prominent psychological scientists for an ongoing series Psychology (Yesterday and) Today.
+Digging into the history of psychological science, the Observer has retrieved classic interviews with historical figures in psychology for an ongoing series Psychology (Yesterday and) Today.
 Each interview is introduced by a contemporary psychological scientist, and the full text of the interview is available on the Observer website.
-We invite you to reflect on the words of these legendary scientists, and decide whether their voices still resonate with the science of today.
+We invite you to reflect on the words of these legendary individuals, and decide whether their voices still resonate with the science of today.

 I was teaching a graduate seminar called Approaches to Personality when it seemed like an interesting idea to have the graduate students in the seminar role-play in front of the class and pretend to interview the various personality theorists that I was presenting.
 Carl Jung was one of those theorists, and during that seminar, I learned that he had never agreed to an extensive recorded interview except for a brief exchange on the BBC.

 I wrote a letter to Dr. Jung to request an interview because I believed that filmed interviews of eminent psychologists would encourage students to read their work.

 My letter to Jung and his reply are published in C. G. Jung: The Man and His Ideas.
 In his reply, he agreed to schedule four days in August 1957 for me to interview him in Zurich.
 Funded with a grant from the Ford Foundation, and accompanied by a film crew, I conducted four interviews with Jung.
 I authorized Psychology Today to publish parts of the transcripts from my interviews with Jung as their initial interview in a regular feature involving interviews with eminent psychologists.